The Ultimate MetaTrader 4 ‘How To’ Guide

 You can create programs for MetaTrader 4 using the MQL4 language.
 The best place to start if you would like to learn about coding for MT4 is the MQL4 Website.

-If you are familiar with the concept of Artificial Neural Networks and have an aptitude at programming with the MQL4 language that MT4 uses, you have the skills required to create an artificial neural network with MT4.
-To do this, you will need to use the Fast Artificial Neural Network Library (FANN) to create a network of neurons, which you can the train to understand market data and perform trading functions as part of an EA.
+If you are familiar with the concept of Artificial Neural Networks and have an aptitude with programming in the MQL4 language that MT4 uses, you have the skills required to create an artificial neural network with MT4.
+To do this, you will need to use the Fast Artificial Neural Network Library (FANN) to create a network of neurons, which you can train to understand market data and perform trading functions as part of an EA.

 How to Use MetaTrader 4 – a Final Word

 We hope you enjoyed this guide on how to use MetaTrader 4.
 Of course, the best way to get these tips and techniques to really sink in is to go ahead and try them out for yourself using MetaTrader 4.
 If you're wondering how to play around with MetaTrader 4 without risking any money, the best way is with a demo trading account.

 Every demo trade is completely risk-free, making it a perfect way to experiment with trading on the platform and to understand how MetaTrader 4 works.
 Once you have built up your confidence up through demo trades, and are ready to trade for real, you will need a live trading account.

 How do you create a MetaTrader 4 live account?
 Read Admiral Markets' 'Start Trading' page to find out how simple it is.
 If you enjoyed this detailed list of tutorials on how to use MetaTrader 4, you might also like to explore MT4 shortcuts by checking out the MT4 Shortcuts Guide.